open-edge-insights/eii-core/common/libs/ConfigManager/c/README.md

         @return char*   - values returned from config manager based on key
     ```

+3. To save a value to etcd if key already exists, if not create a new set of key-value in etcd

+    `int value = config_mgr_client->put_config("/VideoIngestion/datastore", "data");`

+    **API documentation:**

+    `int put_config(char *key, char *value)`
+    ```
+        put_config function stores the value of a key to config manager
+        @param key      - key in  config manager to set
+        @param value    - value to set the key to
+        @return int     - 0 on success, -1 on failure
+    ```
+    **NOTE:**
+    1. As per default EIS configuration, put is allowed only on /[Appname]/datastore`
+    2. If running in prod mode, make sure the same application which is used to create config manager instance has to be used on put_config i.e the key to save in config manager would be /[AppName]/datastore
+    Eg: If Visualizer has been used to create config_manager instance, put_config can only save value on /Visualizer/datastore

-3. Registers user callback function to keep a watch on key based on it's prefix
+4. Registers user callback function to keep a watch on key based on it's prefix

     `config_mgr_client->register_watch_dir("/VideoIngestion/config", user_callback);`